 - What advantages are there for psychologists with a doctorate in clinical psychology?

-Request infoWhat is Clinical Psychology?
+Request infoWhat Is Clinical Psychology?

 Clinical psychology is a specific field in psychology that is concerned with the diagnosis and treatment of diseases having to do with the brain, behavioral problems, and emotional instability.